- Provides electronic-manufacturing services to the aerospace, defense, industrial and medical sectors

 Customers turn to the lab for failure analysis and counterfeit-component detection to ensure, for example, that bogus or inferior parts made by adversarial countries like China stay out of products crucial to US defense.
 After testing, the company can transfer parts into its manufacturing facility, saving time and money for customers.

-Illustrating the company’s growth, IEC is building a $22 million state-of-the-art advanced technology center in Newark, New York.
-Construction of the 150,000 square-foot facility is expected to be completed by early next year.
-In exchange for state and local incentives, the company committed to create up to 360 new jobs over five years.
+Meanwhile, illustrating the company’s growth, IEC is building a $22 million state-of-the-art advanced technology center in Newark, New York.
+Construction of the 150,000 square foot facility is expected to be completed sometime in 2020.
+In exchange for state and local incentives, the company committed to creating up to 360 new jobs over five years.
 The company also has facilities in nearby Rochester, New York and Albuquerque, New Mexico.

-The company is also confident that demand for its products and services will increase as overseas manufacturers relocate their operations to the US.
+IEC is also confident that demand for its products and services will increase as overseas manufacturers -- seeking uncomplicated supply options -- relocate their operations to the US due to the trade war with China and the coronavirus (COVID-19) pandemic.

 What the boss says: